UK blames France as travelers face hours-long port delays

-LONDON -- Britons heading off on holiday by ferry faced hours-long waits at the port of Dover on Friday, with authorities blaming French officials for the chaos.
+LONDON -- Truck drivers and Britons heading off on holiday by ferry faced hours-long waits at the port of Dover on Friday, with authorities blaming French officials for the chaos.

 Dover authorities said a lack of French border officials was leading to waits of up to six hours for border checks at the English Channel port, with queues of tourist and freight traffic snarling roads for miles (kilometers) around.

+Millions of people in Britain are trying to begin vacations this weekend — the start of the summer holidays for most schools — and face the threat of disruption by road, sea, rail and air.

-Port authorities said in a statement that the number of French border police “has been insufficient and has fallen far short of what is required to ensure a smooth first weekend of the peak summer getaway period.”
+U.K. port authorities said that, despite months of work between the two nations to prepare for peak travel season, the number of French border police “has been insufficient and has fallen far short of what is required to ensure a smooth first weekend of the peak summer getaway period.”

 Since Britain left the European Union in 2020, U.K. travelers face stricter border checks when traveling to the continent.
 At Dover they are performed on the English side of the channel by French staff.